xiaonia/kotlin-web-site/pages/docs/reference/enum-classes.md

 ## Implementing Interfaces in Enum Classes

-An enum class may implement an interface (but not derive from a class), providing either a single interface members implementation for all of the entries, or separate ones for each entry within its anonymous class.
-This is done by adding the interfaces to the enum class declaration as follows:
+<span style="color:red;">An enum class may implement an interface (but not derive from a class), providing either a single interface members implementation for all of the entries, or separate ones for each entry within its anonymous class. </span>This is done by adding the interfaces to the enum class declaration as follows:

 <div class="sample" markdown="1" theme="idea">